top of page

 However, other Close Protection courses also exist - particularly in Ireland, where the sector isn’t formally regulated.
 These can vary significantly in quality and duration, which is why due diligence is critical.

 In Ireland, security is regulated by the Private Security Authority (PSA).
 While the PSA oversees all security roles, it currently does not include a specific Close Protection licence.
-Instead, most licences issued under the PSA are for static guarding, door supervision, or event security.

-Close Protection is about far more than physical presence.
 A trained CPO anticipates risk, blends into the environment, and plans movements discreetly.
 They understand threat profiling, evacuation procedures, and how to protect without drawing attention.

-In Ireland, it’s common to see companies advertise “licensed Close Protection” without clarifying which licence they mean.
-If that licence is PSA-only, the operative may never have received any Close Protection instruction.
+In Ireland, it’s common to see companies advertise “licensed close protection” without clarifying which licence they mean.

-This can cause serious misunderstanding — particularly for assistants or family offices managing security on behalf of someone else.
-It’s not about criticising the PSA, but recognising that its scope simply doesn’t extend to the advanced personal protection standards required at this level.
+It’s not about criticising the PSA, but recognising that its scope doesn’t extend to the advanced standards required for personal protection.

 When arranging protection for a client or principal, here’s what proper due diligence looks like:

-Check for licensing: Ensure the operative holds a valid PSA licence to work legally in Ireland.
+1. Check for licensing: Ensure the operative holds a valid PSA licence to work legally in Ireland.

-Confirm Close Protection training: Ask for proof of a completed Close Protection course — ideally SIA-approved or an equivalent programme of adequate length and standard.
+2. Confirm Close Protection training: Ask for proof of a completed Close Protection course - ideally SIA-approved or an equivalent programme of adequate length and standard.

 VIS personally verifies the legitimacy of any non-SIA qualification before deployment.